ReallyJustAnotherBear/SpringdaleLinuxMisc/README.md

 *These hx are not included yet in this respin.
 If you want this wait please or: configure your NON-T2 enabled internal mac partitions. install clearlinux.
-Get your ext. keyboard/mouse ready(no internal working) copy over your EL8 based install to a /boot & /root starting hacking up /EFI /loader* until you make it work!
+Get your ext. keyboard/mouse ready(no internal working) copy over your EL8 based install to a /boot & /root to your pre-created/designated /dev/nv*p* partitions on the mac. starting hacking up /EFI /loader* until you make it work!
 ```